-PDE will accept written public comment beginning March 18, 2024, until May 17, 2024.
-The written comments should be directed to Timothy Krushinski, Special Education Adviser, Bureau of Special Education, PA Department of Education, 607 South Drive, 5th Floor-East Wing, Harrisburg, PA 17120 or emailed to tikrushins@pa.gov.
+PDE will accept written public comment beginning March 18, 2025, until May 16, 2025.
+The written comments should be directed to Timothy Krushinski or Sam Pudloski, Special Education Advisers, Bureau of Special Education, PA Department of Education, 607 South Drive, 3rd Floor-East Wing, Harrisburg, PA 17120 or emailed to tikrushins@pa.gov or Sam Pudloski at spudloski@pa.gov.

 Public comment is also welcomed in alternative formats such as Braille, recorded comments, and telephone comments for individuals with disabilities.
-If you are a person with a disability and wish to submit comments by telephone, please contact Aaron Ioos at 717.772.3500 or email at aioos@pa.gov.
+If you are a person with a disability and wish to submit comments by telephone, please contact Aaron loos at 717.772.3500 or email at aioos@pa.gov.
 Additionally, PDE will provide individuals wishing to present verbal testimony an opportunity to do so.
 One written copy of verbal testimony prior to the time of presentation would be appreciated.
 Presentations should be limited to 15 minutes.
 Verbal testimony must be provided virtually on:

-March 20, 2024 (3 p.m. - 6 p.m.)
+April 30, 2025 (3 p.m. - 6 p.m.)

-To schedule an opportunity to present verbal testimony, or if you are a person with a disability and require an accommodation to participate in the proceedings, please call Aaron Ioos at 717.772.3500 or email aioos@pa.gov no later than March 18, 2024.
+To schedule an opportunity to present verbal testimony, or if you are a person with a disability and require an accommodation to participate in the proceedings, please call Aaron loos at 717.772.3500 or email aioos@pa.gov no later than April 21st, 2025.
 You will be provided with a link in order to participate.

-Following receipt of all written and verbal comments, PDE will consider all comments and make any necessary modifications to the proposed 2024 IDEA-B grant application before submission of its FFY 2024 IDEA-B grant application to the Secretary of the U.S. Department of Education and the revisions to the Significant Disproportionality procedures before implementation.
+Following receipt of all written and verbal comments, PDE will consider all comments and make any necessary modifications to the proposed 2025 IDEA-B grant application before submission of its FFY 2025 IDEA-B grant application to the Secretary of the U.S. Department of Education.